ASD-Blueprint/desktop.gov.au/program/engagement/deploy.md

     * Discontinue the process (exit).
 ---

 During deploy, the customer implements Microsoft Office 365.
-Often, a vendor is required to assist the customer through this process.
-A second approach to market may be required to procure technical and organisational change management (OCM) services to accomplish the transition.
+Often, a vendor (a technology partner or systems integrator) is required to assist the customer through this process.
+A second approach to market may be required to procure technical services to accomplish the deployment.

-Deploy can happen before or after transition (change management), or could be implemented iteratively, alongside Transition.
+Deploy can happen before or after [transition (change management)](), or could be implemented iteratively, alongside Transition.

 ## Roles